Harve Mann

 Mann is best known as “The Lounge Singer" character” on The David Letterman Show and as the opening act and musical director for Tiny Tim.

 Background

-Born in Philadelphia, Harve's mother was Paula Mann, a pianist and entertainer.
-As a child, he displayed a versatile voice, the ability to play piano by ear and instantly memorize songs.
-He was soon performing with his mother at clubs.
-The first instrument he took up seriously was the guitar.
+Born in Philadelphia, Pennsylvania on April 25, 1948, his mother, Paula Mann was well-known locally as a pianist and entertainer.
+As a child, Harve's first passion was drawing, but at age nine, he became interested in music.
+He was fortunately born with a highly versatile voice, the ability to play piano by ear, and the ability to instantly memorize songs.
+He was soon performing with his mother at clubs, taking up guitar as his first instrument.